-As Allen and Macaulay (2020) have also recently argued, the procurement issues associated with vaccines highlight deeper systemic problems that COVID-19 has exacerbated, particularly outcomes related to socio-economic, ethnic and gender inequalities (https://www.who.int/news-room/facts-in-pictures/detail/ One UK study, for example, showed that 57.7 more people per 100,000 have died in the poorest areas of Northern England (https://www.bbc.com/news/uk-england-54892161).
-The World Economic Forum has pointed out numerous other issues: less well-off families are less likely to be able to work from home; or adapt to home-schooling (https://www.weforum.org/agenda/2020/08/5-things-covid-19-has-taught-us-about-inequality/).

-Aside from vaccine purchasing other procurement issues have come to the fore.
+Aside from vaccine purchasing, other procurement issues have come to the fore.
 In the first phase of the pandemic, across the world there was a ‘desperate scramble’ for PPE, ventilators, coronavirus tests, and related supplies critical to dealing with the outbreak (Bradley et al. 2020) and it appears that some governments have broken if not bent good procurement processes in order to acquire the equipment.
-Billions of dollars have been spent contracting individuals and companies, often without competitive bidding, resulting in serious questions about transparency, accountability and possibly even corruption.
-Getting the PPE was an unquestionable necessity but the extent to which it was reasonable to break or bend the rules has yet to be truly discussed.
+Billions have been spent contracting individuals and companies, often without competitive bidding, resulting in serious questions about transparency, accountability and possibly even corruption(McKee, 2020).
+Getting PPE was an unquestionable necessity but the extent to which it was or is reasonable to break or bend the rules is only beginning to be discussed(Sian & Smyth, 2021).
 How far does ‘emergency procurement’ and ‘disaster procurement’ go in terms of the extent to which we agree that the supplies must be obtained, at all cost?
 Those officials under pressure to obtain supplies, in complex and uncertain circumstances dealing with sometimes completely unknown suppliers, are experiencing an inordinate amount of stress knowing that in some cases they probably have contravened if not the rules, then the principles of procurement in place to protect taxpayer money from unscrupulous decision-makers.
 Husser et al (2019) described how an internal ‘locus of control’ and a high socially ethical environment would impact positively on purchaser awareness and intention to act ethically where there were significant consequences, a social consensus and temporal immediacy.
 However COVID-19 created highly uncontrollable environments and possibly a confused ‘ethical environment’.
 It is completely unsurprising that the ethics of vaccine procurement has enhanced each of the key pillars of emotional labour - role, regulation and performance - with the demands of public administration in a pandemic situation.

 Moving towards an unknown future

-The fact that effective vaccines are emerging provides a momentary sense of relief until one considers the increasingly complex questions that emerge.
+The fact that effective vaccines have emerged provides a momentary sense of relief until one considers the increasingly complex questions that emerge.
 At one level, the funding, procurement, storage and distribution of the vaccines raises significant issues to do with values, decision-making and ethics: which vaccine is the right vaccine; how do we store the vaccine and it get it delivered in time; who gets it first and why; how long do we make people wait and on another level deeper individual questions will emerge – do I get the vaccine or wait for another potential opportunity of a ‘safer’ vaccine, do I travel again given that undoubtedly not everyone will have had the vaccine, is it fair that I wait because my ‘condition’ is of less seriousness than my neighbours?
 Again we see stress of a kind most people have not had to deal with before: e.g. the stress of continued lockdowns and in New Zealand the case of managed quarantine.